Buying a duplex vs buying a house

 Noisy or annoying neighbours can make your life hell, while neighbours who don’t keep up with the maintenance of their property can drag the value of your home down.
 Make sure you meet them before you sign the contract, as you’ll need to be able to live side by side with them and also come to agreements about insurance, renovation plans and the like.

 It’s also important to consider the property market in the local area before buying a duplex.
 If there’s a large number of other duplexes in the same suburb, you may not be able to enjoy as much capital gain as you would like.
 But if the duplex is a rare commodity in that particular area, it will be easier to sell in the future.

 Pros and cons of buying a duplex

-- Cheap.
-Buying a duplex is a much cheaper option than buying a house and in many areas it’s possible to get a duplex for half the cost of a fully detached house.
+- Cheaper.
+Buying a duplex is a much cheaper option than buying a house and in many areas it's possible to get a duplex for half the cost of a fully detached house.
 In addition, there are usually none of the body corporate fees associated with owning an apartment.